openmobilityfoundation/mobility-data-specification/geography/README.md

 ## Schema

-Placeholder -- link to. schema to be added later.
+Placeholder -- link to schema to be added later.

 [Top][toc]